 World Opera Day was launched for the first time on 25 October 2019 to raise awareness of the social impact of opera in society.

 The first edition of World Opera Day shows encouraging results for the future of the initiative.
 Activities took place both on local level and on social media where the worldwide ambition became a reality, even if most of the live events took place in Europe, South and North America.
-The figures show that the opera world – opera houses, singers, opera lovers – embraced the idea of a World Opera Day and took the opportunity to highlight the social impact of opera.
+The figures show that the opera world – opera houses, singers, opera lovers – has assimilated the idea of a World Opera Day and took advantage of it to put the light on the social impact of opera.

 Launch of World Opera Day

-The initiative was officially launched by Nicholas Payne, director of Opera Europa, during the association’s autumn conference at Opéra national du Rhin, with Ernesto Ottone - UNESCO, Tobias Biancone - International Theatre Institute, Marc Scorca - OPERA America, Edilia Gänz - FEDORA, Marc Grandmontagne - Deutscher Bühnenverein, Jiachen Zhao - National Centre for the Performing Arts Beijing, George Isaakyan - Russian Association for Theatre Music, Christina Loewen - Opera.ca, Laurence Lamberger-Cohen - Réunion des Opéras de France, Ignacio García-Belenguer - Opera XXI and Julia Lagazuhère - Opera for Peace.
+The initiative was officially launched by Nicholas Payne, director of Opera Europa, during the association’s autumn conference at Opéra national du Rhin, with Ernesto Ottone from UNESCO, Tobias Biancone from International Theatre Institute, Marc Scorca from OPERA America, Edilia Gänz from FEDORA, Marc Grandmontagne from Deutscher Bühnenverein, Jiachen Zhao from the National Centre for the Performing Arts Beijing, George Isaakyan from the Russian Association for Theatre Music, Christina Loewen from Opera.ca, Laurence Lamberger-Cohen from Réunion des Opéras de France, Ignacio García-Belenguer from Opera XXI and Julia Lagazuhère from Opera for Peace.

-On 25 October over 30 opera houses from more than 15 countries around the world from Japan to the United States organised local events involving their community.
+On 25 October over 30 opera houses from more than 15 countries around the world organised local events involving their community.

 Teatro Regio di Torino, Teatro Regio di Parma, Sofia Opera and Ballet, Israeli Opera offered a free musical programme in public spaces.
-Teatro de la Maestranza also went outside its walls and installed a free listening station in the heart of Seville.
+Teatro de la Maestranza also used the public space and installed a free listening station in the heart of Seville.
 Oper Wuppertal and Fondazione Teatro Donizetti opened their house to offer a visit of rehearsals.
 Opera Bałtycka Gdansk organised a contest to win an operatic experience.
 Irish National Opera and its INO Jukebox on Facebook involved the virtual community.